microsoft/vscode-docs/docs/cpp/cmake-linux.md

 ![Selected kit in Sidebar](images/cpp/cmake-kit.png)

-To change the kit, you can click on the kit in the **Project Status** view in the CMake Tools sidebar, or run the **CMake: Select a Kit** command again from the Command Palette.
+To change the kit, you can select the kit in the **Project Status** section in the CMake Tools view, or run the **CMake: Select a Kit** command again from the Command Palette.
 If you don't see the compiler you're looking for, you can edit the `cmake-tools-kits.json` file in your project.
 To edit the file, open the Command Palette (`kb(workbench.action.showCommands)`) and run the **CMake: Edit User-Local CMake Kits** command.

 ##### Select a variant